 - ½ cup lemon juice

-- ½ vanilla bean, sliced lengthwise (optional)
+- ½ vanilla bean, sliced lengthwise (optional, but worth the investment)

 - 2 cups powdered sugar, sifted